There are many ways in which in which human cloning is expected to benefit mankind. Below is a list that is far from complete.

 5) Two parents have a baby boy.
 Unfortunately the baby has muscular dystrophy.
 They have another child and it’s another boy with muscular dystrophy.
 They decide not to have any more children.
 Each boy has over 20 operations as doctors attempt to keep them healthy and mobile.
 Both boys die as teenagers.
 The childless parents donate their estate to curing muscular dystrophy and to having their boys cloned when medical science advances enough so that their DNA can live again, but free of muscular dystrophy.

 Reference this page as: Human Cloning Foundation.
 “The Benefits of Human Cloning.”
-Internet http://www.humancloning.org/benefits.htm, 1998.
+Internet http://www.humancloning.org/benefits.php, 1998.
 This page can be plagiarized, copied, or redistributed freely in order to support human cloning and its technology.
 If it is convenient to give credit to the Human Cloning Foundation, please do so.

 Copyright © 2002 Human Cloning Foundation.
 All rights are reserved.

 This is the official website of the Human Cloning FoundationTM